Home Business Shoestring Marketing Secrets

 When you run a home business, you need to advertise as much as other businesses, but chances are you don’t have the same size advertising budget.
 Here are eight home business marketing secrets that can help you get the word out without going broke.

 Big corporations spend millions of dollars to launch new products and keep their name in front of potential customers.
-Self-employed individuals and small businesses have the same need, but not the same budget.
+Self-employed individuals and small businesses have the same needs but not the same budget.

 Let everybody know you’re in business

-Most home-based and very small businesses find the best source of business are people they know.
-When you are starting out, contact family, neighbors and friends and let them know you are in business.
-Ask them for names of their friends you might call, too.
-As long as the business provides a needed or desirable product or service most people will be happy to pass on any suggestions they can to help you get started.
+Most home-based and very small businesses find the best source of business is people they know.
+When you’re starting out, contact family, neighbors, and friends and let them know you’re in business.
+Ask them for the names of their friends you might call, too.
+As long as the business provides a needed or desirable product or service, most people will be happy to pass on any suggestions they can to help you get started.

 Get out into the community and spread the word, too.
-“Go where clients are,” says Jack Slick, a CPA who’s built a successful practice in Hagerstown, MD.
+“Go where clients are,” says Jack Slick, a CPA who’s built a successful practice in Hagerstown, Maryland.

 “See them, talk to them, let them know about you and your business.
-Chamber of Commerce mixers, business meetings, country club events, social functions all are good places to meet business people.
+Chamber of Commerce mixers, business meetings, country club events, and social functions are all good places to meet business people.
 Try to hook up with a good lawyer or insurance agent and do cross referrals with them.
-Also develop clients from within by asking your current clients to refer you to others.”
+Also, develop clients from within by asking your current clients to refer you to others.”

 Avoid marketing to the wrong prospects